ithaka/constellate-notebooks/book/parts/why-text-analysis/dh.md

 Depending on your research question, *you may not need to learn much coding* to do text analysis.
 The problem for many scholars is the possible applications for text analysis are not clear, so they are not in a good position to decide what to learn (and how much).
 At the same time, the sophistication needed for doing text analysis is a moving target.
 Topic modeling was once a very complicated task, requiring an understanding of the command line.
 Today, it can be accomplished in minutes using just a mouse.

 The answer to "should I learn text analysis?" is ultimately an individual choice that each scholar must make for themself.
 Finding out your answer is not hard *if you know what tools and methods exist and how they may (or may not) enrich your research*.
 Only when you understand the opportunities (and associated time-cost of learning each method) can you decide if learning text analysis is likely to benefit your research and advance your career.
 Let's do that now.

+## What text analysis methods should a digital humanist learn?

+This introduction explains the various kinds of text analysis for a humanities audience.
+* What are they?
+* Why would you use them?
+* How difficult are they to learn?

+The methods presented here are among the most well-known but certainly not exhaustive.
+Afterward, you'll be better-prepared to decide how much or how little text analysis may be useful for your research.
+As you read about these methods, it will be helpful to keep in mind the current, intractable problems that face your field.
+Could you use one of these methods to address them?
+There are **five main questions** that text analysis can help answer:
+1. What are these texts about?
+2. How are these texts connected?
+3. What emotions (or affects) are found within these texts?
+4. What names are used in these texts?
+5. Which of these texts are most similar?

+## 1. What are these texts about?
+* **Word Frequency** (Beginner)<br />Counting the frequency of a word in any given text.
+This includes Bag of Words and TF-IDF.
+Example: "Which of these texts focus on women?"
+* **Collocation** (Beginner)<br />Examining where words occur close to one another.
+Example: "Where are women mentioned in relation to home ownership?"
+* **Topic Analysis (or Topic Modeling)** (Intermediate)<br />Discovering the topics within a group of texts.
+Example: "What are the most frequent topics discussed in this newspaper?"
+TF/IDF (Intermediate)Finding the significant words within a text.
+Example: "What language is most significant within 1970s political speech?"

+## 2. How are these texts connected?
+* **Concordance** (Beginner)<br />Where is this word or phrase used in these documents?
+Example: "Which journal articles mention Maya Angelou's phrase, 'If you're for the right thing, then you do it without thinking.'"
+* **Network Analysis** (Advanced)<br />How are the authors of these texts connected?
+Example: "What local communities formed around civil rights in 1963?"

+## 3. What emotions (or affects) are found within these texts?
+* **Sentiment Analysis** (Intermediate)<br />Does the author use positive or negative language?
+Example: "How do presidents describe gun control?"

+## 4. What names are used in these texts?
+* **Named Entity Recognition** (Intermediate)<br />List every example of a kind of entity from these texts.
+Example: "What are all of the geographic locations mentioned by Tolstoy?"

+## 5. Which of these texts are most similar?
+* **Authorship Attribution** (Advanced)<br />Find the author of an anonymous document.
+Example: "Who wrote The Federalist Papers?"
+* **Clustering** (Advanced)<br />Which texts are the most similar?
+Example: "Is this play closer to comedy or tragedy?"
+* **Supervised Machine Learning** (Advanced)<br />Are there other texts similar to this?
+Example: "Are there other Jim Crow laws like these we have already identified?"